openpracticelibrary/openpracticelibrary/content/page/contributing.md

 To learn more about contributing code, see [DEVELOPING.md](https://github.com/openpracticelibrary/openpracticelibrary/blob/staging/DEVELOPING.md).

-We look forward to working together to move the Open Practice Library forward!
+We look forward to working with you to move the Open Practice Library forward!